Definition and Examples of HENRYs

 HENRYs can be a goldmine for retailers, particularly those that sell luxury brands.
 It makes sense that their advertising is often geared toward this demographic because HENRYs significantly outnumber the ultra-rich, as well as the low- to middle-class consumers who can't afford their products.

 The Conference Board indicates that about 40% of all consumer spending can be traced to HENRY purchases.
-Women control up to 80% of spending in HENRY households.
+Women control up to 80% of the spending in HENRY households.
 These women also tend to be in their prime spending years, so they provide a bounty of opportunities to certain retailers.

 Selling to HENRYs can be a bit of a challenge, however.
 Yes, they cherish the finer things in life, and yes, they're willing to spend their money on them, but they still care a great deal about the value of what they're buying.
 They want that Gucci purse, but they'd really like to steal it for $800 rather than $1,100.
 The brand name isn't what they're looking for so much as a great deal on that brand item.
 They also look for superior customer service.